cwfoo/js-ocaml-evaluator/README.md

 * `execute` - Execute OCaml code given as a string.
 * `setStdoutHandler` - Configure how data sent to stdout is handled.
+* `setStderrHandler` - Configure how data sent to stderr is handled.

 Usage in Node.js: